-- You must be 18 or older.
+You must be 18 or older.

-- You must be a green card holder for a total of at least 5 years.
+You must be a green card holder for a total of at least 5 years.

-- Students who file get to decide to use where they go to school or where their family lives, depending on their dependency status.
+You must live in the same state for at least 3 months (Students who file get to decide to use where they go to school or where their family lives, depending on their dependency status).

-- You must maintain continuous residence in the United States for 5 years.
+You must maintain continuous residence in the United States for 5 years.

-- In short, while you may be out of the country at some point during the 5 years before you file, you must remain in
+you may be out of the country at some point during the 5 years before you file, you must remain in

-- This test consists of English, U.S. History, and government tests.
+You must pass the citizenship test (This test consists of English, U.S. History, and government tests).

-- Essentially, at this point (and at every point), it is essential to not be involved in crime or any other misdeeds.
+You must be a person of good moral standing (Essentially, at this point (and at every point), it is essential to not be involved in crime or any other misdeeds).

 If all goes well, you will receive your notice to take the Oath of Allegiance.